Skip to main content

 Two collegiate bodies are also involved in the administration and governance of non-university public schools.
 They are as follows:

-• School council (Article 126 of the LOE, as amended by the LOMLOE), made up of the following members:
+• School council (Article 126 of the LOE, amended by the LOMLOE), made up of the following members:

 • the school head;